Hector

 “Odd?
 You know what’s odd is how every service worker I’ve encountered for the last few days has been the same person.
 That’s odd!”

 Mr. Avery went after him.
-As he ran the cypress, pine, and eucalyptus trees loomed over him.
-The surf crashed rhythmically on the wet sand, and the sea air filled his sinuses as he sprinted along the pine-mulched paths.
-Then he reached a slight drop off that led to the sandy beach below, and hesitated.
+As he ran the cypress, pine, and eucalyptus trees hung over him.
+The surf crashed rhythmically on the wet sand, and the fresh air filled his sinuses as he sprinted along the pine-mulched paths.
+He reached a drop off that led to the sandy beach below and hesitated.

-“Wind and sand!” he yelled, and ran full speed down the hill, laughing and screaming like he would have done as a much younger man, and chased after the delivery driver.
+“Wind and sand!” he yelled, and ran full speed down the hill, laughing and screaming like he would have done as a much younger man.

-Mr. Avery watched as the driver flailed.
-He walked into the shallow water as the wave receded and grabbed the delivery driver by his arm and his belt and dragged him up out of the wet sand.
+But the delivery driver kept running, and the wave slammed against his legs and knocked him face down in the shallow surf.
+He cycled through several types of swimmings strokes, then flailed his arms and legs wildly.
+Mr. Avery walked into the shallow water as the wave receded and grabbed the delivery driver by his arm and belt, then dragged him up out of the wet sand.

-The driver’s aviator sunglasses and mask had been knocked off by the force of the water, and at last Mr. Avery could see the delivery driver’s face.
+His mask and glasses had been lost in the surf, and at last Mr. Avery could see the delivery driver’s face.

 Only he had no face.
 He had no mouth.
 He had a large laser mounted between his spine and upper jaw, and in place of eyes there were two cameras with a multitude of twitching, blinking lenses.

-Mr. Avery let the delivery driver slip through his grip and watched as the shape of a man ran in a direct line through the dunes toward his vehicle.
+The driver slipped through Mr. Avery’s grip, and he watched as the shape of a man ran in a direct line through the dunes toward Ocean Street.

-“Roxanne, you’ve got to take me back at the office, or you have to let me go.”
+“Roxanne, you have to let me come back to the office or you have to let me go.”

 “What’s wrong, Mr. Avery?
 Are you going a little stir-crazy?”